“But if your parents are Italian, that means you can get citizenship, right?”

 This was a huge blow to me because all I wanted to do in my life was live in Italy.
-I spent my turbulent twenties travelling, teaching English and coming up with strategies, hitting walls, dealing with dejection and depression.
+I spent my turbulent twenties traveling, teaching English and coming up with strategies, hitting walls, dealing with dejection and depression.
 I tried living in Mexico City, New York City, and Paris, but all of those places pissed me off for not being Italy.

 Finally, in 2008, I said to myself, “Grow some balls, Giovan!
 Do it right!”

 So I decided to do a masters in London and use that to get to Italy.
 I went to London, wrote my dissertation on an Italian artist in Rome, and then moved there a year later to work with him.
 Through the Consulate in London (which was much friendlier than the one in New York and at the time much smaller and more personable as there were less Italians living in the UK during those years) I got an elective residency visa which meant that I was able to live in Italy, but not work there.
 It wasn’t the greatest, but it did make me legal and I got my papers in order.
 I still worked though and got paid in cash teaching private English lessons and translating for the artist.
 I wasn’t happy about it and I felt like a drug dealer paying for everything in cash.
 It let me live though and I thought I could try to figure out another way to stay.
 After a year and a half, immigration laws across Europe were changing again and with no other prospects, I decided to move back to London just before they got rid of the post-study work visa which lets you work in the UK for two years.